parikshitsm/microservices-springboot/README.md

 # microservices-springboot-v1
 This project is used to create Microservices(java) using SpringBoot.
-Code within this application has been built by following an excellent book named - "Learn Microservices with Spring Boot".
 Below are some of the highlights of this project.

   - Follows Event Driven Architecture
   - Project structure classified as per domain model